eProsima/Fast-DDS-docs/docs/fastdds/monitor_service/monitor_service_topics.rst

 Monitor Service Topics
 ======================

-The following table depicts a summary of the availble topics in the :ref:`monitor_service`:
+The following table depicts a summary of the available topics in the :ref:`monitor_service`:

 +---------------------------------------+-------------------------+---------------------------------------+
 |**Topic name**                         |**Topic Alias**          | **TopicDataType**                     |